chiaraani/bouncing-ball/README.md

 # bouncing-ball
 A web page with a bouncing ball in a container.
-Ball starts at a random position, sped, direction and size.
+Ball starts at random position, speed, direction and size.
 Reload to see a different ball.

 Visit on [chiara-bouncing-ball.netlify.app](https://chiara-bouncing-ball.netlify.app/)